-There are two main environmental variables Bearded dragon keepers need to ensure (i.e. temperature and light), but what about humidity?
-Although, admittedly, often not something to worry about, incorrect humidity in an enclosed environment can lead to all sorts of problems.
+There are two main environmental variables Bearded dragon keepers need to ensure (i.e. temperature and lighting), but what about the humidity?
+Although admittedly, often not something to worry about, incorrect humidity in an enclosed environment can lead to all sorts of problems.

 What is humidity?